‘NCIS: Los Angeles’ star Miguel Ferrer dies of cancer

 - 50,000 expected to attend Seattle women’s march day after Trump inauguration WATCH

+Since 2012, Mr. Ferrer had appeared on “NCIS: Los Angeles” as Owen Granger, the unit’s assistant director.
+In the series’ most recent episode, last week, Granger was stabbed, leaving his fate in doubt.

+The series’ show runner, R. Scott Gemmill, said in a statement, “Today, ‘NCIS: Los Angeles’ lost a beloved family member.
+Miguel was a man of tremendous talent who had a powerful dramatic presence on screen, a wicked sense of humor, and a huge heart.”

-“Today, history will mark giant changes in our world,” Clooney said, “and lost to most will be that on the same day Miguel Ferrer lost his battle to throat cancer.
+Actor George Clooney mourned his cousin’s death, saying: “Today, history will mark giant changes in our world and lost to most will be that on the same day Miguel Ferrer lost his battle to throat cancer.
 But not lost to his family.
 Miguel made the world brighter and funnier and his passing is felt so deeply in our family that events of the day … pale in comparison.
 We love you Miguel.
 We always will.”

-In his own statement, “NCIS: Los Angeles” showrunner R. Scott Gemmill called Mr. Ferrer “a man of tremendous talent who had a powerful dramatic presence on-screen, a wicked sense of humor and a huge heart.”

-Mr. Ferrer began his career in the early 1980s with guest shots on many TV series.
-In 1990, he scored a signature role as FBI Agent Albert Rosenfield on David Lynch’s smash series “Twin Peaks.”
-He reprised that character for the 1992 movie “Twin Peaks: Fire Walk with Me.”

-Voice-over credits include “Superman: The Animated Series,” “Robot Chicken” and “American Dad!”

-Before becoming an actor, he was a successful studio musician who played drums in a variety of bands, and toured with his mother and Bing Crosby.
+Born in Santa Monica in 1955, the son of Oscar-winner José Ferrer and singer Rosemary Clooney — both major Hollywood stars — Mr. Ferrer began his show business career as a drummer.
+He performed on the 1975 solo album by The Who’s drummer Keith Moon, “Two Sides of the Moon,” and backed Clooney on her mid-1970s tour with her “White Christmas” co-star Bing Crosby.

+“I played with her from about the time I was 18, and I conducted for her many times, too,” Mr. Ferrer told The Cincinnati Enquirer in 2002.
+“There was not a night I didn’t want to pinch myself and say, ‘Look what I’m doing!’”

+The actor also worked in animated films, providing the voice for the ruthless Hun Shan Yu in 1998’s “Mulan” and other voices in 2014’s “Rio 2” and the Cartoon Network series “Adventure Time.”
+He teamed up with his friend Billy Mumy (“Lost in Space”) in 1987 to create the Marvel comic-book character Comet Man.

+His stint on “Twin Peaks” was a career highlight, and he knew it made a huge impact on his career.
+“I think it’s so cool,” he told the Los Angeles Times when the series was on the air.
+“Now I know my future is somewhat secure, because 20 years from now, I will be able to do ‘Twin Peaks’ conventions.
+I will never starve.”

-Survivors include his wife Lori and sons Lukas and Rafi.
+He is survived by his wife, Lori, and two sons, Lukas and Rafi.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.